Daoranger/Club-Hub/README.md

 ## Installation

 ## Usage
-Read the README.md file in backend and client folders
+Read instructions in the README.md file for (each) backend and client